terraform-docs/terraform-docs/docs/user-guide/how-to.md

 Since `v0.10.0`

-Configuration can be loaded with `-c, --config string`, Take a look at [configuration] page for all the details.
+Configuration can be loaded with `-c, --config string`.
+Take a look at [configuration] page for all the details.

 As of `v0.13.0`, `--config` flag accepts both relative and absolute paths.